 - 2.5 In October 2021 the Chancellor announced the outline proposals covered by the Spending Review.
 For local government there were announcements on increases in core spending power (driven in part by Council tax growth), additional grant funding, and business rate reliefs.
-There is speculation that some one-off grants received in 2021/22 will roll over into 2022/23 but we await confirmation before building assumptions into the budget.
-The finer detail, which will confirm the amount of Settlement Funding individual councils will receive, will be published sometime in December.
-For the purposes of this draft budget the assumptions used in the MTFS have been used: - business Rates Baseline funding £2.3m (safety net level) to reflect Selby's continued non-pool status in 2022/23; - new Homes Bonus £767k (legacy payments only); and - other specific grants £24k.
+The provisional settlement was subsequently announced on 16 December 2021 and the following are incorporated into the proposed budget for 2022/23:

+- Business Rates Baseline funding £2,274k (safety net level) to reflect Selby's continued non-pool status in 2022/23 plus £202k of business rates multiplier compensation;

+- New Homes Bonus £1,647k (including £767k of legacy payments);

+- Lower Tier Services Grant £193k

+- Rural Services Delivery Grant £142k

+- Other small and specific grants £193k

+- Council tax surplus £99k